/* Google Analytics */

 • Be fair, considerate, honest, trustworthy, and cooperative when dealing with co-workers

-• If you feel victimized by a work-related incident, contact ABROADER Program Coordinator immediately
+• If you feel victimized by a work-related incident, contact ABROADER Internship Program Coordinator immediately

-• Participants are not permitted to take holidays during their program without approval.
-Special requests for holidays must be approved by the participant’s supervisor at the Host Organization, and to inform ABROADER.
+• Interns are not permitted to take holidays during their internship without approval.
+Special requests for holidays must be approved by the intern’s supervisor at the Host Organization, and they must inform ABROADER.

 Accommodation policy

-Participants are responsible for their rooms when staying either with local families or in an apartment, including their appliances and property and shared space.
-When participants take their housemates, neighbors seriously and regard them with respect, this attitude is usually returned in kind and makes the area a more pleasant place to live for everyone.
+Interns are responsible for their rooms when staying either with local families or in an apartment, including their appliances, property, and shared space.
+When interns take their housemates, and neighbors seriously and regard them with respect, this attitude is usually returned in kind and makes the area a more pleasant place to live for everyone.

-In general, participants are required to comply with:
+In general, interns are required to comply with:

 • Do not take a friend home without asking for permission from the host family